atulgit/TA_IOT/README.md

 # Tata Digital IOT App

-This simple will helps you to create and view list of tasks.
-This project is created from scratch.
+This app shows list of IOT home devices.
+It helps to view information, status of devices and to control the devices from within the app.

 # App Resources
 Please check below link for Android APK, Screenshots & videos.